The Ups and Downs of Being an Audiophile Whale Customer

 Reading Time: 6 minutes

 Las Vegas is the undisputed gambling mecca in the United States and perhaps the world.
 Home to casinos galore, breathtaking hotels, entertainment of all varieties and even a surprising amount of debauchery, Vegas is a gambler’s paradise.
 Catering to all manner of client wealth, there is a term for that rare breed of visitor who casually tosses around hundreds of thousands of dollars as if it were throwing a quarter in a wishing well.
 They are treated basically as royalty receiving private jets for round trip travel.
 They get gigantic penthouse suites, limos at their beckon call for local sojourns, in-room or gourmet dining at any location they desire (including the strip-mall based Lotus of Siam which our publisher says is the best Thai restaurant with foodies in North America).
 Almost any luxury is provided and almost always, at no charge, so long as high stakes gambling is taking place on any given “hosted” Vegas trip.
-The book Whale Hunt In The Desert: Secrets of a Vegas Super Host is a great look and a very fun read into this gaudy world of high rollers in the city of sin from the perspective of Steve Cyr, who is the pioneering casino host who brought the concept of modern casino hosting to The Mirage Hotel when it opened in the late 1980s.
+The book Whale Hunt In The Desert: Secrets of a Vegas Super Host (buy the book at Amazon) is a great look and a very fun read into this gaudy world of high rollers in the city of sin from the perspective of Steve Cyr, who is the pioneering casino host who brought the concept of modern casino hosting to The Mirage Hotel when it opened in the late 1980s.

 Lotus of Siam for a CES Vegas trip